England national rugby league team: History

+1904–1995: Foundations and European Championships

+For most of its history, England has been represented by the Great Britain national rugby league team in tours and world cups.
+The only competitive exception to this was the European Championship.
+England, in its early years, would also play regular friendlies against Wales to ensure the strength of the Great Britain side.
+The first international rugby league game was played by England in 1904.

-The England national rugby union team had been playing international matches since 1871, but it was not until 1904, nine years after the formation of the new code, that an international rugby league match was played.
-At the start of 1903 season the Northern Union thought about international matches and scheduled a match for England on New Year's Day 1904 in Oldham.
+At the start of 1903–04 season the Northern Union thought about international matches and scheduled a match for England on New Year's Day 1904 in Oldham.
 On that day though, the ground was frosty and the match was cancelled and it was rescheduled for April.

 On 5 April 1904 England competed against a team called "Other Nationalities", who were made up of ten Welshman and two Scotsman, including George Frater, who captained the side.
 It was a period of experimentation for the Northern Union and each team had twelve players, not thirteen.
 At Central Park, Wigan the ground was muddy and in poor condition, however the match went ahead.
 England steamed into a 3–0 lead, from a try by Warrington's Jackie Fish.
 This is despite Salford's James Lomas arriving late and causing England to start the match with eleven players.
 Fish missed the conversion and so the Other Nationalities were able to level the scores a little later, Welshman Thomas crashing over for a try.
 The conversion was missed and going into half-time the score was tied 3–3.
 In the second half Thomas went over for another try before Wigan's Harris sealed a 9–3 win for the Other Nationalities in the final minutes of the match.
 A total of 6,000 spectators turned up for the match, which was considered a poor showing despite a Broughton Rangers v Bradford cup clash being scheduled on the same day.

 In 1905 a match between the two sides was played at Bradford.
 This time England won 26–11 even though they were losing 11–0 at half-time.
 Wigan's Jim Leytham scored four tries in succession, a record that still stand today.
 The match was played with fifteen players on each side and so was the 1906 match.
 Played in Wigan again, the match finished a 3–3 draw.
 The concept was abandoned after the 1906 match.
 By 1908 the game had expanded much more into Australia, New Zealand and Wales and England began playing those teams.
 Harold Wagstaff made his debut for England in 1908 against the touring Kangaroos team at 17 years and 228 days.

 The Other Nationalities side did return in 1921.
 An England side beat the Australasian team of the 1921–22 Kangaroo tour of Great Britain 4–5 at Highbury.
 England played only one international between 10 May 1956 and 7 November 1968 an 18–6 victory at Headingley Rugby Stadium, Leeds.